Kevin951113/water_and_sanitation_django/README.md

 # Water and Sanitation App

-# Development Approach – How our Django Site Works (Team Guide v2.0)
+# Development Approach – How our Django Site Works (v2.0)

 <p align="left">